As the saying goes, all things come to an end, and now is the end of the Intentional Interim Ministry that began here on June 1, 2017.

 I was called here by you because of the unique ministry leadership that the IIM offers.

-An IIP is an ordained pastor who conducts and directs a specialized ministry called the Intentional Interim Ministry.
-This specialized ministry is carried out in times of change in pastoral leadership and is a ministry of the whole church in support of the local congregation, such as St. Paul’s, Farmington Hills.
-The interim is a time of opportunity for a congregation to analyze who it is, deal with internal relationships, discover fresh leadership, focus on definite goals, and encourage a vision for the future.
-With trained pastoral leadership, it can make this interim period a very profitable and special chapter in the life and mission of any congregation.
+The IIM is carried out in time of change in pastoral leadership and is a ministry of the whole church in support of the local congregation.
+The IIM is a time of opportunity for a congregation to analyze who it is, deal with internal relationships, discover fresh leadership, focus on definite goals, and encourage a vision for the future.
+With trained pastoral leadership, it can make this interim time a very profitable and special chapter in the life and mission of the congregation.